RajeevRanjan2015/Starbucks-Capstone-Challenge-DS025/README.md

        Naive predictor: 0.640
        Random forest: 0.753

+NOTE: Few things to consider while constructing these models - all features were converted to numericals to fit and train above models.
+Bias and variance are two characteristics of a machine learning model.
+Bias refers to inherent model assumptions regarding the decision boundary between different classes.
+On the other hand, variance refers a model's sensitivity to changes in its inputs.
+These can influence our results sometimes so models have to be tested throughly against bias and variance.
+Also, while splitting train and test datasets and tuning parameters to fit a model, we will have to make sure that data doesn't overfit the model.

  ## Conclusion:

 The problem that I chose to solve was to build a model that predicts whether a customer will respond to an offer.
 My strategy for solving this problem has mainly two steps.
 First, I combined offer portfolio, customer profile, and transaction data.
 Second, I assessed the accuracy and F1-score of a naive model that assumes all offers were successful.
 Third, I compared the performance of logistic regression and random forest models.
 This analysis suggests that a random forest model has the best training data accuracy and F1-score.
 Analysis suggests that random forest model has a training data accuracy of 0.762 and an F1-score of 0.753.
 The test data set accuracy of 0.740 and F1-score of 0.730 suggests that the random forest model I constructed did not overfit the training data.